StartsMercury/simply-no-shading/README.md

 ## Features

 Simply No Shading supports the following categories for toggling shading:
- - Blocks &emdash; this includes blocks, liquids, and <abbr title="Enhanced Block Entities">EBE</abbr>'s block entities
+ - Blocks &mdash; this includes blocks, liquids, and <abbr title="Enhanced Block Entities">EBE</abbr>'s block entities
- - Clouds &emdash; this includes clouds
+ - Clouds &mdash; this includes clouds
- - Entities (experimental) &emdash; this includes block entities, entities, and blocks, block entities, entities, and items in toasts (pop-ups; e.g. completing an [advancement]) and inventories and or Graphical User Interfaces (<abbr>GUI</abbr>s)
+ - Entities (experimental) &mdash; this includes block entities, entities, and blocks, block entities, entities, and items in toasts (pop-ups; e.g. completing an [advancement]) and inventories and or Graphical User Interfaces (<abbr>GUI</abbr>s)

 ## Configuration